melaniesubbiah/summary-pilot/rewrite_eval/instructions.md

 ---

-The questions will ask you to evaluate the summary *sentence by sentence against the story.*
+The first question will ask you to evaluate a summary sentence.

 ##### Question: Is this sentence in the summary consistent with the story?